 In 1997, Guernsey was the first jurisdiction to introduce cell company legislation, which has since been replicated elsewhere since.

 PCCs, pioneered by Guernsey, and ICCs provide legal segregation between assets and liabilities as well as the ability to create cells that are bespoke to individual family members or asset classes.

 Guernsey continues to innovate with the introduction in 2019 of the world’s first mixed -purpose PCC/ICC which is both a licensed insurance company and a regulated fund.

 Guernsey has also made legislative advancements that have created a regulatory environment which allows for their flexible use.
 This combination of experience and creativity means Guernsey is leading the way in providing cutting edge solutions to meet clients' complex risk transfer needs.

 Flexible and responsive

 The island’s position of leadership in the structuring and execution of alternative risk transfer is due to the island’s flexible, responsive regulatory regime which is quicker, less prescriptive and more flexible than Solvency II or equivalent regimes.

-While Guernsey observes the IAIS Core Principals - the global standard for international insurance supervision – it affords greater flexibility and responsiveness than elsewhere.
+While Guernsey observes the IAIS Core Principles - the global standard for international insurance supervision – it affords greater flexibility and responsiveness than elsewhere.